 Opening Saved Games

 Players can return to saved games by "re-joining" them.
-They need to know the name of the room to open and the player number they had in the room.
+They need to know the name of the room.

 This is done in